 The Oculus Quest is a wireless, standalone headset that does not require tethering to a computer.
 Most design applications for VR have highly complex software that requires powerful headsets to operate it; however, the Quest is still powerful and Gravity Sketch was, in fact, the only design software that could be deployed on Quest.

 There are several advantages to using the Quest over other VR headsets on the market:

 - You won’t get tangled up in cords or brought up short as you move around, because the headset is completely wireless

 - The headset works without Wi-Fi, and without a computer, so you can create designs anywhere in the world

-- A Quest headset and 2 controllers is priced at $399 — that’s half the price of a smartphone!
+- A Quest 2 headset and 2 controllers is priced at $299 for the 64Gb model!
 You also get to avoid buying an expensive PC with a powerful enough GPU (for more information on this, check out our VR hardware blog post)

 - It grows with you.
-If you feel like you need extra GPU power in the future, you can use the Oculus Link and plug your Quest into a computer
+If you feel like you need extra GPU power in the future, you can use the Oculus Link (or other compatible cable) and plug your Quest into a computer

 Is the full Gravity Sketch feature set available?

-Yes, we have managed to port the full GS feature set to Quest except for Surface Mode, since you are not using a computer to run it.
+Yes, we have managed to port the full GS feature set to Quest aside from the ability to use orthographic viewports.
 The overall experience is extremely similar to that of the Oculus Rift / Rift S or HTC Vive.